sukritishuk/ML_ZoomCamp_Article/README.md

 Now that we have seen the main specificities of time series data, it is time to look into the types of models that can be used for predicting time series.
 This task is generally referred to as forecasting.

 There are different kind of time series analysis techniques with the most common and classic being the *ARIMA models* like the following -

 * Autoregression (AR)
 * Moving Average (MA)
 * Autoregressive Moving Average (ARMA)
 * Autoregressive Integrated Moving Average (ARIMA)
 * Seasonal Autoregressive Integrated Moving-Average (SARIMA)
+* Seasonal Autoregressive Integrated Moving-Average with Exogenous Regressors (SARIMAX)

-**Autoregressive (AR), Integrated (I), Moving Average(MA)** are combined to form **Autoregressive Moving Average (ARMA), and Autoregressive Integrated Moving Average (ARIMA)** models.
-SARIMA combines the ARIMA model with the ability to perform the same autoregression, differencing, and moving average modeling at the seasonal level.
-A SARIMA model can be used to develop AR, MA, ARMA and ARIMA models.
+The set of models are smaller in nature and can be combined or used as a standalone model in itself. **Autoregressive (AR), Integrated (I), Moving Average(MA)** are combined to form **Autoregressive Moving Average (ARMA), and Autoregressive Integrated Moving Average (ARIMA)** models. **Seasonal Autoregressive Integrated Moving-Average (SARIMA)** model combines the ARIMA model with the ability to perform the same autoregression, differencing, and moving average modeling at the seasonal level.
+This model is useful if seasonality is present in the time series as it works with seasonal parameter on top of the regular or non-seasonal parameters.

 The **Seasonal Autoregressive Integrated Moving-Average with Exogenous Regressors (SARIMAX)** is an extension of the SARIMA model that also includes the modeling of exogenous variables.
 These are parallel input sequences having observations at the same time steps as the original series.

-Some deep learning-based techniques include **Long-short term memory(LSTM)**.
+Some deep learning-based techniques include **Long-short Term Memory(LSTM)**, which are specific type of Recurrent Neural Networks (RNNs) and quite complex in nature.

 For analyzing Amazon stock time series I used the following Time Series Modelling techniques:-